 Best for Off-the-Grid Quiet

-Cooke City, Silver Gate, Lincoln, or Augusta — places where cell service drops out and the night sky takes over.
+Cooke City, Silver Gate, Lincoln, Augusta, Jordan, or Ekalaka — places where cell service drops out and the night sky takes over.

 When to Visit Montana’s Towns